Paper Crimper Tool

 - Customise your own paper design by writing, painting and/or stamping on it before winding it through the tool

 - Set your finished paper diagonally on your project instead of straight on to make leaves like the ones with these embossed roses.
-Just send a folded piece of cardstck diagonally through the tool, then cut out leaf shapes so the ribs go the right direction
+Just send a folded piece of cardstock diagonally through the tool by positioning your paper to send a corner through first, then cut out leaf shapes so the ribs go the right direction

 - Layer several pieces of corrugated paper with other embellishments (such as paper flowers) for a truly spectacular 3D effect